KevinAst/feature-u/docs/concepts.md

 - How do you promote feature-based UI components in an isolated and autonomous way?

+- How do you facilitate UI Composition that crosses feature boundaries?

 - How do you configure your chosen frameworks now that your code is so spread out?